geovedi/book-notes/1985/cosmos.notes.md

   - While life might exist elsewhere on Mars, the Viking missions did not find it in the specific areas explored.
 - Future Mars Exploration:
   - The Viking missions were groundbreaking and provided valuable data about Mars.
-  - The author suggests using automated devices to collect soil samples and return them to Earth for detailed analysis.
+  - Sagan suggests using automated devices to collect soil samples and return them to Earth for detailed analysis.
 - Contamination and Sample Return:
   - Returning Martian samples to Earth carries the risk of potential contamination and public health hazards.
   - The challenge lies in ensuring that the containment procedure is impeccably reliable.
 - Roving Vehicles for Exploration:
-  - The author emphasizes the need for roving vehicles to explore Mars more extensively.
+  - Sagan emphasizes the need for roving vehicles to explore Mars more extensively.
   - NASA is developing rovers capable of traversing Martian terrain and conducting advanced experiments.
 - Envisioning Mars' Potential:
   - The concept of terraforming Mars to make it habitable for humans is discussed.